Ian Riccaboni: Community involvement

 Riccaboni was a member of the Upper Dublin Historical Commission and was an adjunct professor at Holy Family University in Philadelphia.
 As a writer with Phillies Nation, Riccaboni worked to coordinate Wiffadelphia, Quizzo, and wrestling events events that raised food and money for Philabundance and Food Bank of South Jersey.

-With ROH, Riccaboni has led the ROH Cares initiative to encourage ROH wrestlers, crew, and staff to improve the communities they are in as well as the ones that host ROH events.
-In 2017, Riccaboni and Cabana partnered with Rocky Romero, Bobby Cruise, and Cody Rhodes to raise $1550 across two nights to support victims of Hurricane Irma and Hurricane Maria.
+With ROH, Riccaboni has led the ROH Cares initiative to encourage ROH wrestlers, crew, and staff to improve the communities they are in, as well as the ones that host ROH events.
+In 2017, Riccaboni and Colt Cabana partnered with Rocky Romero, Bobby Cruise, and Cody Rhodes to raise $1550 across two nights to support victims of Hurricane Irma and Hurricane Maria.
 In 2019, Riccaboni and ROH ambassador Cary Silkin represented ROH at a WXW-C4 event co-promoted by WWE and coordinated by Lance Anoa'i to benefit Samu (wrestler).
 Following Final Battle (2019), Riccaboni and Caprice Coleman conducted a book drive for the United Way and WLVT-TV's Lehigh Valley Reads organization and the pair raised 526 books to donate.

 Riccaboni has been involved in multiple efforts to raise money for LGBTQ causes.
 In 2019, ROH offered a redesigned Pride Edition of the t-shirt featuring his signature sign-off "Happy Wrestling" with the Pride Flag with proceeds going to the Bradbury-Sullivan LGBT community center in his hometown of Allentown.
 In 2020, Pro Wrestling Tees and ROH released a MicroBrawler in Riccaboni's likeness with the proceeds once again being donated to Bradbury-Sullivan.
 In 2021, Riccaboni and Bradbury-Sullivan partnered with Cameo on a campaign to once again raise money for the center in his hometown.

 On July 31, 2023, Riccaboni was appointed as a member of the Salisbury Township School District School Board, filling a vacant seat created by a resignation.
 Riccaboni sought election for a full, four-year term in 2025 and advanced to the general election, cross-filing on the Democratic Party (United States) and Republican Party (United States) tickets.
 Riccaboni and three other incumbents won four year terms, running unopposed.